MilicaBulajic/ti3/src/pages/index.en.md

   image1:
     alt: Fengshui specialist
     image: /img/image1.jpg
 testimonials:
   - author: Milica Bulajic
     quote: >-
       I’m glad I decided to work with you.
 It’s really great how easy youre and manage.
 I never have any problem at all.
+    image: /img/test1.jpg
+    alt: vddfgdf
+  - author: Milica Bulajic
+    quote: >-
+      I’m glad I decided to work with you.
+It’s really great how easy youre and manage.
+I never have any problem at all.
     image: /img/128x128.png
+    alt: vddfgdf
   - author: Danica R.
     quote: >-
       Lorem ipsum, or lipsum as it is sometimes known, web designs.
     image: /img/128x128.png
+    alt: vddfgdf
   - author: Suza
     quote: >-
       Working with Tijana and Andrew, is working with glamour, responsibility, and commitment.
     image: /img/128x128.png
+    alt: vddfgdf
   - author: Suza
     quote: >-
       Lorem ipsum, or lipsum as it is sometimes known, web designs.
     image: /img/128x128.png
+    alt: vddfgdf
 imageCardSL:
   alt: "image"
   image: /img/128x128.png